 The NSW Volunteer of the Year Awards is an annual program launched in 2007 by The Centre for Volunteering to recognise the outstanding efforts of the 2 million+ volunteers in NSW, and to promote the importance of volunteering to the community.
 The Awards are a celebration of the amazing commitment and achievements volunteers make in our communities and a chance for us to come together to give our thanks.

 The Awards acknowledge the efforts of thousands of volunteers, volunteer managers, volunteer involving organisations and corporates in bringing about social change through volunteering.
-In 2017, we recognised close to 110,000 volunteers across NSW and the award continue to grow.

 Nearly 100 Award category winners have been acknowledged over the lifetime of the awards.
 Our state’s top volunteer award winners from the past decade were honoured together for the first time at a special event at NSW Government House on Monday 21 May, in what was hailed as our very own ‘Volunteering Hall of Fame’.